Amik-Sen-Fun/Node.JS-Tutorial/README.md

 # Node.JS-Tutorial
-Node JS basic tutorial to create applications
+Node JS basics to create an application from the start

+## What is Node?

+It is a runtime environment to run JavaScript codes

+## Why Node?

+- Scalable and

+## Node Architecture

+##